Floridablanca, Pampanga: Demographics

 In the 2020 census, the population of Floridablanca, Pampanga, was 135,542 people, with a density of sigfig 135,542/175.48.

 Economy

 Floridablanca is the second largest producer of rice in the province.
 It produces more than enough rice to meet its needs resulting in a surplus.
 In 1999, only 37.76% of its produce was used for its own rice requirement resulting in a surplus of 65.24% equivalent to 17,553 metric tons.

+Banking and finance

+The Bank of Florida, formerly Rural Bank of Floridablanca, Inc. was first established on February 10, 1964, with its first branch in Floridablanca, as one of the six subsidiaries of House of David Group headed by Ladislao Sibal-David, founder and chair.
+Its executive office, the BOF Corporate Center is located along Jose Abad Santos Avenue, San Jose, City of San Fernando, Pampanga.

 Government

+Local government

 Like other towns in the Philippines, Floridablanca is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
 The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the Barangays of Barrios.